darya134/Data_analytics/08. Making business decisions based on data/README.md

 ## Task

-Prioritized hypotheses and evaluated the results of A / B testing using online store data
+Prioritize hypotheses developed together with a large online store's marketing department.
+Run A/B test and analyze the results.

 ## Python libraries